1sagarthakur1/NewYourDoorFood-Application/README.md

     - Signup
     - Login & Logout
     - View all Food
-    - View all Orders of an Customer as order that Restaurant
+    - View all Orders of a Customer as orders that Restaurant
-    - Add New Food into Database
+    - Add New Food to Database
-    - Remove Food from Database
+    - Remove Food from the Database
     - Update Food in Database
     - Update their Profile